 On his return to Australia, Landy lost motivation and slipped into retirement when he began teaching.
 In 1955, he gradually began to run again regaining his zest for training and competition.
 In early 1956, he had his first race for ten months and was only beaten by inches, over 880yds, by the American world record holder, Lon Spurrier.
 He then ran two sub four-minute miles – the first time the barrier had been beaten inside Australia.

-In Australia, Landy is perhaps most famously remembered for his performance in the 1500m final at the 1956 Australian national championships prior to the 1956 Melbourne Olympic Games.
+In Australia, Landy is perhaps most famously remembered for his performance in the 1500m final at the 1956 Australian national championships prior to the 1956 Melbourne Olympic Games, known simply as ‘An Act of Sportsmanship‘.
 Landy’s phenomenal talent and admirable sportsmanship were both on display.
 During the mile race, a number of athletes fell in the third lap – junior 1500m world record-holder Ron Clarke amongst them.
 Landy stopped to check if Clarke was all right and then, after some delay, decided to chase down the leaders.
 It is a testament to his athletic ability that he managed to catch them all and win the race in a time of 4:04.2.
-This event is often considered one of the greatest moments in Australian sporting history.
+This event is often considered one of the greatest moments in Australian sporting history and was voted the Finest Sporting Moment of the century at a Gala Dinner in 1999.

 In great form at the championships, he also won the three mile title in a national record of 13:42.2 and, soon after the titles, sliced nearly 15 seconds off this time to claim another national record.